 The District's financial statements report a separate section for deferred inflows of resources.
 This separate financial statement element reflects an increase in net position that applies to a future period.
 The District will not recognize the related revenue until a future event occurs.
 The District has two types of items that are deferred inflows of resources.
-One type of item occurs related to revenue recognition, because property tax receivables are recorded in the current year, but a portion of the revenue will be recorded in the subsequent year, as it is not received before use is permitted as of fiscal year end.
+One type of item occurs related to revenue recognition, because property tax receivables are recorded in the current year, but the revenue will be recorded in the subsequent year.
 A second type of item occurs related to its net pension liability, because the actuary noted a difference between the expected and actual experience of the pension activity.